Overview of Square Inventory

 By editing products in OneUp you can add more advanced info:

-Purchase Price: Set purchase price of your products.
+Purchase Price: Set the purchase price of your products.
 This number will be used in COGS reports.

 Family: Set this for advanced reporting segmentation (coming soon)